 top of page

-Apulian Spumone, prepared to order in the kitchens of associated restaurants or available in the pantry.
+available to order, prepared in the kitchens of member restaurants or available in the pantry.

-Apulian Spumone is a dome-shaped layered ice cream, typical of the Salento and Bari traditions, distinguished by its soft center and complex structure.
+Apulian Spumone is a dome-shaped layered ice cream, typical of the Salento and Bari traditions, characterized by a soft center and a complex structure.

 It is recognized as a Traditional Agri-Food Product (PAT) of Puglia.